On stability of k-local quantum phases of matter: Notation, definitions and basic lemmas

 \end{lemma} Lastly, we define the local indistinguishability radius to be a measure of how large a region should be so it can support operators which could distinguish different local ground states. \begin{definition} \textbf{Local indistinguishability radius:} For a given local commuting projector Hamiltonian $H_0$, the \textit{local indistinguishability radius} $\rho^\ast$ is the maximum radius such that $B_u(r)$ is locally indistinguishable for all $u$ and all $r<\rho^\ast$. \end{definition}

 \begin{eg} \textbf{Stabilizer code Hamiltonians and their interaction graph:} Consider a Pauli stabilizer code $\mathcal{C}$ on $N$ qubits, specified by a set of code stabilizers $\{g_1,\cdots,g_m\}$ that generate the stabilizer group of the code space $\mathcal{G}=\langle g_1, g_2, \cdots, g_m \rangle$, with $m\le N$.
 We use ``code stabilizers'' to specifically reference the generators $g_i$ of the corresponding stabilizer group.
 The interaction graph $G_\mathcal{C}$ of the code $\mathcal{C}$ given the code stabilisers $\{g_1,\cdots,g_m\}$ is defined as follows: The vertices correspond to the set of qubits and there is an edge between two qubits if there is a code stabilizer $g_i$ that acts non-trivially on both of them.
 Note that $G_\mathcal{C}$ depends on the choice of the generating set $\{g_1,\cdots,g_m\}$, and is not a feature of the code $\mathcal{C}$ alone.
-Note that while whether a region $A$ is locally indistinguishable or not is independent of the choice of $G$, the local indistinguishability radius $\rho^\ast$ does depend on $G$.
+By definition all code stabilizers are strictly local on the interaction graph with range $\xi=1$.
+The next step is to assign each code stabilizer to a vertex of the graph $G_\mathcal{C}$.
+It is straightforward to show using induction that it is always possible to assign each code stabilizer $g_i$ to one of the vertices on its support such that no more than one stabilizer is assigned to each vertex.
+Thus we may view the code space as the ground state subspace of the the local commuting projector Hamiltonian as expressed in Eq.\eqref{eq_local_projector_hamiltonian_form} with $Q_u=(1-g_i)/2$.
+One may take the graph $G$ -- with respect to which the perturbations are local -- to be the same as $G_\mathcal{C}$, or let $G$ be $G_\mathcal{C}$ but with extra edges to consider more general perturbations.
+In general the stability of the spectral gap depends on the choice of $G$.
+A region $A$ is locally indistinguishable if and only if a) it does not contain a logical operator, and b) the elements of the stabilizer group $\mathcal{G}$ which are solely supported on $A$ can all be generated by stabilizers $g_i$ that are solely supported on $B=b_1(A)$ (see Lemma 2.1 in Ref.\cite{bravyi2010topological}).
+It is clear that a) and b) are necessary conditions for $A$ to be a locally indistinguishable region.
+To show they are sufficient, first suppose $O$ is a Pauli operator supported on $A$.
+If $O$ anti-commutes with any $g_i$ that is contained in $B$, then $P_B O P_B=0=0\, P_B$.
+If $O$ commutes with every $g_i$ contained in $B$, then $O$ commutes with all the stabilizers in $\mathcal{G}$, because it commutes trivially with the rest of code stabilizers $g_i$ due to their disconnected support.
+Since $O$ cannot be a logical operator, it should be a stabilizer up to a sign which means $P_B\,O P_B \propto P_B$, since all stabilizers on $A$ can be generated by code stabilizers $g_i$ on $B$.
+The claim follows by noting that any operator can be written as a sum over Pauli operators.
+Note that the local indistinguishability radius $\rho^\ast$ depends on $G$.
 In toric code and its variants and when $G$ is taken to be $G_\mathcal{C}$, it is easy to see that b) is always satisfied for simply connected regions, and hence $\rho^\ast \sim d/2$, where $d$ is the code distance. \end{eg}